-- 1. Request a meeting with the Dean of Natural Sciences, to review the findings and student input. - 2.
-The Dean may, after consideration of the circumstances, recommend the issues be brought to the Ombuds Services. - 3.
-Students are expected to follow the guidelines identified in the Grade/Academic Grievance Procedures policies in accordance with the CSUSB Bulletin of Courses.
+- 1. Request a meeting with the Dean of Natural Science, to review the findings and student input. - 2.
+The Dean may, after consideration of the circumstances, recommend the issues be brought to the Ombuds Services. - 3.Students are expected to follow the guidelines identified in the Grade/Academic Grievance Procedures in accordance with the CSUSB Bulletin of courses.